Get all rejection rates

 The data frame has at least these columns:

-: The rejection rate for each test.
+test: The name of the test.label: The label for each test, or"Test"if a test only does one test (e.g.,test_indirect_effect()).pvalid: The proportion of valid tests across all replications.reject: The rejection rate for each test.
 If the null hypothesis is false, then this is the power.

-The rejection_rates
+The rejection_rates method

-for power4test_by_es
+for power4test_by_es objects

 returns an object of the

-class rejection_rates_df_by_es
+class rejection_rates_df_by_es,

 which is a subclass of